arc triomphe france

 French Awards

-Richard L. Admussen Award
+The Richard L. Admussen Award for Best Honors Student in French

 Mr. Richard L. Admussen passed away in 1991; a victim of leukemia.
 He was an esteemed professor in the Department of Romance languages for 17 years and had served as chair of the Department of Romance Languages from 1978-79.
 The Admussen Award is an annual prize for the best Honors student in French.